How Midigator Analytics Help Expose High-Risk Marketing Sources

 Different marketing sources have the potential to reach different audiences.
 However, not all audiences are your ideal customer.

-To maximize profitability, you need to invest marketing dollars in the sources that drive quality customers and avoid sources that increase the likelihood of chargebacks.
+To maximize profitability, you need to invest marketing dollars in the sources that drive quality traffic and avoid sources that increase the likelihood of chargebacks.

 But how can you tell if a marketing source is good or bad?